everywhere-computer/docs/src/content/docs/everycli/about.md

 ## API Gateway

-Running the CLI locally will start a Homestar node, API gateway, and local control panel[^ipfs].
+Running the CLI locally will start a Homestar node, API gateway, and local control panel.

 Integration with Cloudflare Tunnels will expose this as a live public endpoint.
 This means you can build apps and other experiences that are running on compute from your local Homestar node.

-[^ipfs]: Follow the [setup your local node](/getting-started/setup-your-local-node/#prepare-ipfs) instructions to run IPFS locally.